bitwalker/timex/docs/Getting Started.md

 end

 defp deps do
-  [{:timex, "~> x.x.x"}]
+  [{:timex, "~> 3.0"}]
 end
 ```

 To use Timex modules without the Timex namespace, add `use Timex` to the top of each module you plan on referencing Timex from.
-You can then reference the modules directly, for example: `DateTime.now`, versus `Timex.DateTime.now`.
-This is for compatibility with other libraries which might define their own Date/DateTime/Time implementations.
+You can then reference the modules directly, for example: `Duration.now`, versus `Timex.Duration.now`.
 You can also alias individual modules if that suits your needs better, but for purposes of this documentation, we'll assume that you're going the `use Timex` route.

 ### What Is Timex